GoodbyeDPI

-GoodByeDPI is a free and open-source software tool for bypassing deep packet inspection (DPI) systems and Internet censorship.
-It was created by Russian developer ValdikSS in 2016 and is distributed under the MIT License via GitHub.
+GoodbyeDPI is a free and open-source software tool for bypassing deep packet inspection (DPI) systems and Internet censorship.
+It was created by Russian developer ValdikSS in 2016 and is distributed under the Apache License via GitHub.

 History

-GoodByeDPI was first released in 2016 as an experimental tool to study DPI-based filtering in Russia.
+GoodbyeDPI was first released in 2016 as an experimental tool to study DPI-based filtering in Russia.

 In 2024, the program gained wide popularity after the deliberate throttling of YouTube in Russia.
 Independent outlets reported it as one of the main tools used to circumvent restrictions.

 Technical overview

-GoodByeDPI uses the WinDivert library to intercept and modify network traffic at the Windows driver level.
+GoodbyeDPI uses the WinDivert library to intercept and modify network traffic at the Windows driver level.
 It manipulates packets in ways that make DPI systems unable to properly recognize them, allowing access to blocked resources.